 Candidates for your IT support provider should understand the importance of how your small businesses computing resources work together.
 A specific knowledge of your current configuration and ideas about improvements suggest they are interested in overall performance.
 Even if you decide to start with basic desktop support services, they are likely to be an effective partner as your business grows.
 For companies with a complex, established IT infrastructure, it’s essential they understand your physical IT architecture, and the growing virtual side.
 Cloud services, in-house virtualization and high-availability systems have specific architecture needs.

 Organized thinking, combined with a dynamic telephone and ticket system, can streamline response and ensure critical incidents are given top priority.
 One support software provider has written about incident management in detail.
 It’s about 1,600 words, but the core message is simple: The process is essential.

 The best use of incident response quality tools and metrics is identifying bottlenecks and performance issues.
-Your contract should address goals for these performance measurements, but a monthly review of the data can point out IT staffing or decision-making issues.
-The IT company should be experienced with self-measurement and performance improvement and have some interesting success stories to tell.
+Your contract should address goals for these performance measurements, but a monthly review of the data can point out information technology staffing or decision-making issues.
+The right IT support company should be experienced with self-measurement and performance improvement and have some interesting success stories to tell.

 Certifications and Degrees